Interstate 395 Maine

 East End – Brewer, ME

 Source: December 31, 2018 Interstate Route Log and Finders List

 Source: MaineDOT Public Map Viewer, accessed on January 22, 2019

-Interstate 395 originally ended at a trumpet interchange with U.S. 1A & Maine 9 (Main Street) on the south side of Bangor.
+Interstate 395 originally ended at a trumpet interchange with U.S. 1A/Route 9 (Main Street) on the south side of Bangor.

 Completion of I-395 across the Penobscot River preceded the relocation of SR 15 to bypass Downtown Bangor.
 The former route along Broadway became SR 15 Business.